philc/vimium/README.markdown

 -  J & K have reversed for tab switching: J goes left and K goes right.
 -  <c-[> is now equivalent to ESC, to match the behavior of VIM.
 -  <c-e> & <c-y> are now mapped to scroll down and up respectively.
--  The characters used for link hints are now configurable under the Advanced Options.
+-  The characters used for link hints are now configurable under Advanced Options.

 1.11, 1.12 (01/08/2010)